-I have said again and again, and I make bold to repeat, that no Government in the world with one eye all the while fixed on the revenue could see straight to deal directly with the moral evil that opium has caused in Assam.
+I have said again and again, and I make bold to repeat, that no Government in the world with one eye all the while fixed on the revenue could see straight to deal directly with the moral evil that, opium has caused in Assam.
 If Great

-Britain had been drawing its own revenue out of opium in the British Isles for seventy years, and and all the while been absolutely dependent on this opium revenue in order to square its accounts, the odds are that, in spite of all Hague Conventions and Geneva Conferences, Great Britain would never have had her Dangerous Drugs Act to-day.
-But just because Great Britain had never taken one penny in revenue out of opium, therefore she was ab le to see straight, when opium addiction became a erious danger.
-She was able to act promptly; and no one to this day in Great Britain feels any loss of personal liberty whatever, because opium has been catalogued, along with arsenic and prussic acid, as a poisonous drug, only to be admini stered by qualified doctors.
+Britain had been drawing its own revenue out of opium in the British Isles for seventy years, and had all the while been absolutely dependent on this opium revenue in order to square its accounts, the odds are that, in spite of all Hague Conventions and Geneva Conferences, Great Britain would never have had her Dangerous Drugs Act to-day.
+But just because Great Britain had never taken one penny in revenue out of opium, therefore she was able to see straight, when opium addiction became a serious danger.
+She was able to act promptly; and no one to this day in Great Britain feels any loss of personal liberty whatever, because opium has been catalogued, along with arsenic and prussic acid, as a poisonous drug, only to be administered by qualified doctors.

-I readily allow that the situation confronting the Adminis tration in Assam was more difficult than that, of Great Britain, because they had come to administer a country where opium addiction was already commonly practised.
+the Administration in Assam was more difficult than that of Great Britain, because they had come to administer a country where opium addiction was already commonly practised.
 But the situation was not more serious than that which faced the Japanese when they occupied Formosa near the coast of China, or America when she occupied the Philippines, which are also easily accessible from China.
 For in both these countries, before their occupation, opium addiction among the Chinese was excessive.
 Smuggling also was easy from China.
-It would have been quite natural, therefore, for America or Japan, following the British precedent, to have run the Administration financially can the vices of the
+It would have been quite natural, therefore, for America or Japan, following the British precedent, to have run the